dev/

 Luckily we can mimic font-size-adjust by leveraging the same information that the browser makes use of: font metrics.

-Having dabbled in making my own fonts and bundling icons into fonts—I was aware of font metrics, but I just assumed that they were like ingredients that go into a cake; you can’t get them out again.
+Having dabbled in making my own fonts and bundling icons into fonts—I was aware of font metrics, but I just assumed that they were like ingredients that go into baking a cake; you can’t unbake them (get them out).

 So my mind was naturally blown when I read Vincent De Oliveira’s brilliant Deep dive CSS: font metrics, line-height and vertical-align blogpost.